 This turned out to be a bad decision.
 We started off not too bad as you can see.
 There were pockets of light fog, but soon we no longer had any views at all.

 Then the fog got really bad, I mean 2ft visibility, crazy bad.
 The trouble was we were well into the drive by then and there are only four exits.
 One at each end and two at each third.
 Our exit to Harrisonburg is the bottom third (Swift Run Gap) which we were many miles from.
 It was also pretty dark by now and quite honestly we could have driven by 20 bears and we would not have seen them.
-The fog was so bad we were having to drive by a combination of looking at the car’s navigation to see where the road was twisting etc and trying to see the road marking which were very poor.
+The fog was so bad we were having to drive by a combination of looking at the car’s navigation to see where the road was twisting etc and trying to see the road marking which was very poor.

 It is a good job that not many other people were driving so we could go as slow as we wanted and take our time, not that we had any choice.
 It took us hours to get to the exit and when we finally did we couldn’t actually see it and had no idea where it actually was.
 It was more luck than judgement that we even got out at all.

 Although the main road into town was also a little foggy, it is much lower elevation, so we could at least see and make good speed.
-We have never been so pleased to get back to civilisation.
+We have never been so pleased to get back to civilization.